BBB - A+ Rating - the best there is

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Ashby family name include Ashby, Ashbie, Ashbe, Ashbee, Ashbey and others.

-First found in Leicestershire where they held a family seat for many many centuries.
-Richard de Ashby was Lord of the manors of South Croxton and Quenby.
-The name was recorded in the Hundrendorum Rolls of 1273.
+First found in Leicestershire where they held a family seat for many centuries.
+Some of the first records of the name include: Richard de Ashby, Lord of the manors of South Croxton and Quenbyas found in the Hundredorum Rolls of 1273; William de Ashby (1240-1299), Lord of the Manor of Ashby Magna, Leicester; and Alexander of Ashby (Latin, Alexander Essebiensis), an English theologian and poet about the year 1220.

 This web page shows only a small excerpt of our Ashby research.
-Another 278 words(20 lines of text) covering the year 1346 is included under the topic Early Ashby History in all our PDF Extended History products.
+Another 101 words(7 lines of text) covering the years 1346, 1475, 1537, 1646, 1693 and 1668 are included under the topic Early Ashby History in all our PDF Extended History products.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Ashby surname or a spelling variation of the name include: